 On January 27, 2016 it was announced that the Company acquired the last remaining block of the 8-km Jumbo trend, a quarter section encompassing the historic Etna mine.
-This will be an immediate priority for future resource development drilling.
+This will be an immediate priority for future resource development drilling and may be included in this year's drill program if Utah State approvals are obtained.